 - To Paste Comments only – Alt+E+S+C + Enter.

-- To set column width same as that of the copied cells – Alt+E+S+W + Enter.
+- To set column width the same as that of the copied cells – Alt+E+S+W + Enter.

 - To copy but in a transposed manner – Alt+E+S+*+E+ Enter (striking that extra ‘E’ at the end checks the transpose option.
 The * indicates that you can use it with any of the above-mentioned shortcuts.
-So for example, to copy values in transposed manner you would use Alt ESVE + Enter).
+So, for example, to copy values in a transposed manner, you would use Alt ESVE + Enter).

-While you may not remember these all, it’s a good practice to consciously use these for a couple of times and then you will know these like the back of your hand.
+While you may not remember these all, it’s a good practice to consciously use these a couple of times, and then you will know them like the back of your hand.

 You May Also Like The Following Excel Tutorials: